-What happens when you take an Island girl, used to tropical temperatures, and send her on the Stray bus in the middle of a NZ winter?
+What happens when you take an Island girl, used to tropical temperatures, and send her on the Stray bus in the middle of an NZ winter?
 Was it a recipe for disaster or an unexpected match made in heaven?
 Let’s find out!

 I was excited to get out of the office and head down to the South Island for a few days but I wasn’t sure what to expect when travelling off-peak.
-Anyone who doesn’t love snowsports might think that winter is the worst time to travel New Zealand (I was one of those people… oops) but turns out there’s a lot more good than bad about travelling at this time of year!
+Anyone who doesn’t love snowsports might think that winter is the worst time to travel in New Zealand (I was one of those people… oops) but turns out there’s a lot more good than bad about travelling at this time of year!

 Queenstown to Te Anau

 The first stop on my Stray trip was amazing – the ‘Eighth Wonder of the World’ a.k.a Milford Sound.
 The sun disappeared when we arrived and I was pretty sad at first – blue skies make for the best pictures.
 However, much to my surprise, it turned out to be 10x more magical in the rain.
 The waterfalls were incredible and the landscape looked so mysterious and eerie in the mist.
 I’ve never seen anything like it!

 Our first night together in Gunns Camp was a real experience!
 It felt like we were back in the ’80s with limited access to technology (no reception and no WiFi).
 Anyone who knows me might think that this would be my definition of a nightmare (I’m a Snapchat-oholic) but I ended up LOVING it!

 We all got to know each other by the fireplace with a cup of tea – telling stories about our travels and making memories under the stars.
 It was suuuuper cold at night but we had plenty of jumpers and blankets to keep warm.
 Plus, I’d already discovered the main pro of travelling in winter: The nights are longer and the stars are breathtaking!
 This really is one of the most magical ‘Strademark’ stops!

 Gunns Camp to Stewart Island